|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Webb bailed out and landed unhurt in the jungle and wandered for three weeks before finding a native village.
 Assisted by the natives, he was escorted to Australian spotters Bald, Irwin and O'Connor at Ioma, then taken to Gona Mission to join Dickinson.
 Together, they were transported to Port Moresby.

-In December 1946, a RAAF Searcher Team led by S/L Keith Rundle searched for this aircraft, and met with Father Benson, but deemed the aircraft to be unrecoverable.
+In December 1946, a RAAF Searcher Team led by S/L Keith Rundle searched for this aircraft, and met Reverend James Benson, but deemed the aircraft to be unrecoverable and abandoned the search.

 According to Fufuda villagers, this B-25 crashed in a swamp near the bank of the Kumusi River.
 It was known to them for several years after the crash.
 By the early 2000s, the crash site was either covered by sediment or swept away during seasonal flooding.